tsamantanis/titanic-data-challenges/README.md

 - Find the maximum fare paid
 - Find the minimum fare paid
 - Find the Oldest and youngest passenger
-- Find the oldest male and femal passenger
+- Find the oldest male and female passenger
 - Find the youngest male and female passenger
 - Find the oldest survivor
 - Find the youngest survivor